- Download our Beijing Schools Guide

 ►For more on employment, see Work Permits for China

 "I think it’s fairly easy for foreigners to find jobs; the question is whether the jobs are very good.
 If you aren’t picky and are highly flexible, you can get a job teaching English somewhere.
 If you’re picky, it’ll be harder, though not impossible."
-Read more in this interview with Kara.
+Read more about life in Beijing in this interview with Kara.

 "Online listings on thebeijinger and echinacities are excellent resources for finding jobs, but it can be helpful to have a recommendation from an expat already living in the city for which companies to whom you should apply."
 Get more insight into working in Beijing in this interview with expat Greg.